-There was no goodwill impairment during the three and six months ended July 31, 2020.
+There was no goodwill impairment during both the three and six months ended July 31, 2021 and 2020.

-11. Deferred Compensation
+12. Deferred Compensation

-At July 31, 2020, Autodesk had marketable securities totaling \$79.7 million, of which \$73.7 million is related to investments in debt and equity securities that are held in a rabbi trust under non-qualified deferred compensation plans.
-Of the \$73.7 million related to the deferred compensation liability at July 31, 2020, \$5.5 million was classified as current and \$68.2 million was classified as non-current liabilities.
-Of the \$69.0 million related to the deferred to the deferred compensation liability at January 31, 2020, \$5.3 million was classified as current and \$63.7 million was classified as non-current liabilities.
-The securities are recorded in the Condensed Consolidated Balance Sheets under the current portion of "Marketable securities."
+At July 31, 2021, Autodesk had investments in debt and equity securities that are held in a rabbi trust under non-qualified deferred compensation plans and a corresponding deferred compensation liability totaling \$93.0 million.
+Of this amount, \$7.7 million was classified as current and \$85.3 million was classified as non-current in the Condensed Consolidated Balance Sheets.
+Of the \$81.0 million related to the investments in a rabbi trust as of January 31, 2021, \$7.3 million was classified as current and \$73.7 million was classified as non-current.
+The current and non-current asset portions of the investments in debt and equity securities that are held in a rabbi trust under non-qualified deferred compensation plans are recorded in the Condensed Consolidated Balance Sheets under "Prepaid expenses and other current assets" and "Long-term other assets," respectively.
 The current and non-current portions of the liability are recorded in the Condensed Consolidated Balance Sheets under "Accrued compensation" and "Long-term other liabilities," respectively.
+See Note 1 "Basis of Presentation" for a change in the presentation and immaterial correction of an error on the Condensed Consolidated Balance Sheets for investments in debt and equity securities that are held in a rabbi trust.